thomas-young-2013/open-box/docs/en/advanced_usage/parallel_evaluation.md

 <img src="https://raw.githubusercontent.com/thomas-young-2013/open-box/master/docs/imgs/parallel_bo.svg" width="90%">
 </p>

 1) **Synchronous parallel setting (left)**.
-The worker pulls new configuration from suggestion server to evaluate until all the workers have finished their last evaluations.
+The worker pulls a new configuration from the suggestion server to evaluate until all the workers have finished their last evaluations.

 2) **Asynchronous parallel setting (right)**.
 The worker pulls a new configuration when the previous evaluation is completed.